Burkina Faso–Libya relations: History

 In October 1982, only a month before being overthrown, the Burkinabé military ruler Colonel Saye Zerbo made a state visit to Tripoli.

 Relations between the Libyan leader Muammar Gaddafi and the government of Thomas Sankara, a Burkinabé Marxist and pan-Africanist, were initially close after Sankara came to power in a military coup in 1983.
 Prior to the coup, Burkina Faso was known as the Republic of Upper Volta and Sankara, as Prime Minister under the rule of Major Dr. Jean-Baptiste Ouédraogo, invited Gaddafi to Ouagadougou.
 Gaddafi, intrigued by Sankara, met only with the young revolutionary-minded officer and not with President Ouédraogo, reportedly causing significant friction between Sankara and his then-superior.
 This is presumed to have contributed to the reasons behind Sankara's imprisonment by Ouédraogo, which eventually helped trigger the Sankara-led military coup that ousted Ouédraogo.
-On 6 August 1983, only two days after the coup, Gaddafi sent an air plane full of aid to the new government – Sankara, however, asked the Libyans to stop sending it.
+On 6 August 1983, only two days after the coup, Gaddafi sent an airplane full of aid to the new government – Sankara, however, asked the Libyans to stop sending aid.
 In December that year Gaddafi made another visit to Ouagadougou, accompanied by 450 bodyguards.

 Strong relations with Sankara's newly renamed Burkina Faso, which he attempted to radically transform through what he dubbed the "Democratic and Popular Revolution" (Révolution démocratique et populaire), fit squarely into Gaddafi's plans to extend Libyan influence into sub-Saharan Africa.
 Economically, the value of the international trade between the two countries was low however, and remains so to this day.
 In October 1985 Sankara reciprocated Gaddafi's visits by meeting with him in Tripoli, after returning from a visit to Moscow.

 Despite the early close ties, the relation between Sankara and Gaddafi eventually deteriorated.
 On 15 October 1987, Sankara's former friend and colleague Blaise Compaoré launched another military coup, killing Sankara and making himself President.
 According to some reports, the coup was at least partially engineered by the Liberian Charles Taylor, at the time a close ally of the Gaddafi regime.
 Compaoré had previously during the 1980s ensured Taylor's release when he was held in a Ghanaian prison, and introduced Taylor to Gaddafi.